betterscientificsoftware/bssw.io/Articles/Blog/ApolloGuidanceComputerPart2.md

 Retro-computing enthusiasts recently uploaded Apollo Guidance Computer (AGC) source code for various Apollo missions to GitHub.
-There is even a *Virtual AGC* that can run this code.
-In all likelihood, it is the oldest *active* code on GitHub.
-Remarkably, its development began over half a century ago in the ashes of Mariner 1, a Venus probe destroyed shortly after launch due to a bug in its guidance software.
-The prevailing explanation was that in the transcription of hand-written guidance equations into a software specification for the contractor, TRW, an over-bar to indicate the use of *average* rather than *instantaneous* velocity went missing;<sup>[20]</sup> along with it, an $18M probe ($152M in 2019 dollars) and a regrettable ration of American prestige.
+There is even a *Virtual AGC* that can run this code.<sup>[8]</sup> In all likelihood, it is the oldest *active* code on GitHub.
+Remarkably, its development began over half a century ago in the ashes of Mariner 1, a Venus probe destroyed shortly after launch due to a bug in its guidance software.<sup>[20],[53]</sup> The prevailing explanation was that in the transcription of hand-written guidance equations into a software specification for the contractor, TRW, an over-bar to indicate the use of *average* rather than *instantaneous* velocity went missing; along with it, an $18M probe ($152M in 2019 dollars) and a regrettable ration of American prestige.
 How would MIT and NASA avoid similar mistakes developing software for the AGC?

 This is the second of three articles about the AGC.
-In part 1, we described the hardware.<sup>[26]</sup> Here, in part 2, we focus on MIT's effort to develop the software.
-As much information as there is available regarding the AGC, it is difficult to find details about specific development processes used.
+In part 1, we described the hardware.<sup>[26]</sup> Here, in part 2, we focus on MIT's effort to develop the software.<sup>[54]</sup>
-Nonetheless, as in part 1, the scientific computing community will recognize some familiar themes such as the necessity of *co-design*, the importance of sufficient testing resources, the role and impact of software process improvements and more.
+As in part 1, the scientific computing community will recognize some familiar themes such as the benefits and challenges of *co-design*, the importance of sufficient testing resources, the role and impact of software process improvements and more.

 ### Extreme Co-design
 Initially, about all that was known with any certainty was that a digital computer would be the centerpiece of a complex collection of GN&C sub-systems.
-More than year would pass before NASA finally selected the Lunar Orbit Rendevous (LOR) mission plan involving two separately piloted and radically different vehicles each with its own AGC controlling a substantially different configuration of GN&C sub-systems.
-These would be the first all digitally controlled, fly-by-wire vehicles ever created.
-At the heart of it all, AGC software would control everything.
+A year would pass before NASA selected the Lunar Orbit Rendezvous<sup>[55]</sup> (LOR) mission plan involving two separate and substantially different vehicles each with its own AGC.
+AGC software would control everything.
 Even so called *manually controlled* inputs would first pass through AGC software before affecting the relevant hardware.

 ![](agc_and_spacecraft3.png)

-A challenge in developing the software is that all the sub-systems it must interact with and control were under development *simultaneously* right along with the software itself.
+A challenge in developing the software is that all the GN&C sub-systems pictured above were under development *simultaneously* right along with the software itself.
 Their interfaces, performance characteristics, size, weight and position within the spacecraft, all of which effect key parameters in guidance equations were constantly evolving.

-Another challenge was testing.
-How is the software's ability to properly utilize and control all these sub-systems tested without actually flying the vehicle in real-word conditions?
+Another challenge was testing the software's ability to interact with all these sub-systems without actually flying the vehicle?
 Ultimately, several different test simulators would be developed.
-Simulator hardware and software as well as the test plans and methods for collecting and analyzing test results were being developed right along with the software it was intended to test.
+Again, these testing resources were being developed right along with the software it was intended to test.
 Even techniques to manage the software effort were effectively under development and evolving with the software.
 Eventually, NASA would pressure MIT to adopt techniques pioneered